benrki/react-native-coffee/README.md

 ## Testing

 As a minimalist seed this project does not introduce a testing framework.
-Instead it leverages simple static code analysis to help prevent coding mistakes and introduce some good practices for building React Native apps with ES6.
+Instead it leverages simple static code analysis to help prevent coding mistakes and introduce some good practices for building React Native apps with ES6 and ES7.

 Webpack is configured with a pre-loader to lint the application with ESLint using the Babel parser during app development.
 And the `npm test` command may be run at anytime to lint source code otherwise.
 See the `.eslintrc` file to adjust [linter rules](http://eslint.org/docs/rules/) to your liking.